How to make fresh yogurt in a slow cooker that is more probiotically and therapeutically active for your gut than any store brands.

 - After 2.5 hours, turn the crockpot off.

-- Let the milk cool for 2-3 hours, checking the temperature after 2 hours with a candy thermometer.
+- Let the milk cool for 2-3 hours, checking the temperature after 2 hours with a food thermometer.

 - When the milk is 110 °F/43 °C, whisk in 5 tablespoons of plain, whole milk organic yogurt or a packet of starter powder.